 - Emphasize Your Employer Brand and Communicate Effectively

 - Extend an Offer that Feels Personal

-Emphasize your Employer Brand
+Emphasize Your Employer Brand and Communicate Effectively

 According to hiring and employer branding expert, Dr. John Sullivan, an employer branding initiative is defined as “An integrated effort to spread the word in an authentic way about the characteristics of the firm that make it a desirable place to work.”